aolivasm/ni-design/README.md

 ## Files

 - `ni_designs_fns.R` – Contains the two main functions for non-inferiority trial design and all auxiliary functions needed to compute the operating characteristics described in the manuscript.
-- `example_ni_design.R` – Provides example scripts illustrating how to use the functions.
+- `example_ni_designs.R` – Provides example scripts illustrating how to use the functions.

 ## Functions